ioos/vocabularies/README.md

 The steps below provide an outline of the general term identification and selection process to be followed by data providers:

 1. Search Primary Vocabularies When available and in wide use, IOOS will strive to adopt and support existing community vocabularies.
 Such "primary", IOOS-endorsed vocabularies should be searched first for selecting terms.
-Currently the use of primary community vocabularies is largely limited to [#Observed_Properties Observed Properties].
+Currently the use of primary community vocabularies is largely limited to [Observed Properties](#Observed_Properties).
 2. Search Secondary Vocabularies.
-When a relevant term is not found among primary vocabularies, IOOS-maintained "secondary" vocabularies should be searched. [http://mmisw.org/ont/ioos Such vocabularies are hosted on MMI] and are described in the sections below, by vocabulary topic.
+When a relevant term is not found among primary vocabularies, IOOS-maintained "secondary" vocabularies should be searched.
+[Such vocabularies are hosted on MMI](http://mmisw.org/ont/ioos) and are described in the sections below, by vocabulary topic.
 3. Propose and Adopt New Terms.
-When primary and secondary vocabularies don't contain a relevant term, a new term can be adopted by borrowing from other, non-IOOS vocabularies, or developing it following common naming conventions [http://cf-pcmdi.llnl.gov/documents/cf-standard-names/guidelines such as CF Standard Names naming conventions].
+When primary and secondary vocabularies don't contain a relevant term, a new term can be adopted by borrowing from other, non-IOOS vocabularies, or developing it following common naming conventions [such as CF Standard Names naming conventions](http://cf-pcmdi.llnl.gov/documents/cf-standard-names/guidelines).
 The data provider does not need approval before implementing new terms.
 However, the provider must confer with the IOOS Program Office about new terms, in order to maintain the highest level of interoperability.
 The IOOS Program will facilitate the process to include new terms in the appropriate IOOS registered vocabulary or seek approval of term with the CF standard community or another accepted vocabulary standards group.
 The IOOS Program will notify the data provider when the term has been registered.

 This section describes the categories and specific instances of controlled vocabularies IOOS currently supports.
 Brief instructions for usage are provided, including links to more detailed resources.
 [Additional, related concepts are also used in IOOS services](#Other_vocabularies_and_vocabulary-related_concepts), some of which have also been implemented as MMI vocabularies but have not been fully endorsed and described by IOOS.